Mean-field approximation for structural balance dynamics in heat-bath: Model

-Let us consider a network of $N$ agents and let us {assume} strengths of links between two agents $i$ and $j$ are $x_{ij}=\pm 1$.
+Consider a network of $N$ agents, and let us assume that the polarization of the links between two agents $i$ and $j$ is $x_{ij}=\pm 1$.
 The dynamics towards the Heider balance can be written as

-where summation goes via $M_{ij}$ {common} nearest neighbours of connected nodes $i$ and $j$, {i.e. $M_{ij}$ is the number of triangles that involve the link ${i,j}$}.
-It means that {for a single triangle system} presented in Fig.~\ref{triangle} the first and the third triangle are balanced in the Heider's sense (as friend of my friend is my friend and enemy of my friend is my enemy), while the second and the fourth are not.\st{} {In the latter case} actors at triangles nodes either encounter the cognitive dissonance---as they cannot imagine how his/her friends can be enemies---or everybody hates everybody, what should lead to creation of two-against-one coalition\st{}.
+where the summation goes through $M_{ij}$ common nearest neighbors of the connected nodes $i$ and $j$, that is, $M_{ij}$ is the number of triangles that involve the link ${ij}$.
+It means that for a single triangle system presented in \Cref{triangle} the first and third triangles are balanced in the Heider's sense (as friend of my friend is my friend and enemy of my friend is my enemy), while the second and the fourth are not.
+In the latter case actors at triangles nodes either encounter the cognitive dissonance---as they cannot imagine how his/her friends can be enemies---or everybody hates everybody, which should lead to creation of a two-against-one coalition.
+Let us stress that formally the sum $\sum_k^{M_{ij}} x_{ik}(t)x_{kj}(t)$ can be treated as a local field acting on the link $x_{ij}$ and this field follows from the Hamiltonian \cite{Antal_2005,PhysRevE.99.062302}